spack/spack/lib/spack/docs/tutorial_buildsystems.rst

 .. _Unix-Makefile: https://cmake.org/cmake/help/v3.4/generator/Unix%20Makefiles.html
 .. _Ninja: https://cmake.org/cmake/help/v3.4/generator/Ninja.html

-If no generator is specified Spack will default to :code:`Unix Makefile`.
+If no generator is specified Spack will default to :code:`Unix Makefiles`.

 Next we setup the build type.
 In :code:`CMake` you can specify the build type that you want.
 Options include: